 Skip to main content

-When it comes to business process management (BPM), you need to understand the fundamental differences between a workflow vs. process.
-A workflow is a specific sequence of activities used to accomplish a particular task.
+When it comes to business process management (BPM), it is important to understand the fundamental differences between a workflow and a process.
+On the one hand, a workflow is a specific sequence of activities used to accomplish a particular task.
 A business process, on the other hand, is a series of tasks used to reach an organizational goal.

 A workflow serves to eliminate bottlenecks and streamline business operation tasks to be more simple, attainable, and trackable.
 A workflow is similar to a recipe for one dish that is part of a larger meal, ensuring that the dish can be prepared in a sequence of steps that anyone can follow.

 There are key differences and key similarities between processes and workflows.
-There is quite a bit of overlap between the two, but you will find both are critical when it comes to project management.
+There is quite a bit of overlap between the two, but you will find both are critical when it comes to project management workflows.

 Below is a table outlining the core differences and similarities between workflow vs process: